Before you ride please check trail status on our Facebook or Instagram.

 Located 20 minutes South of Nowra, Superbowl is home to SCUM's Flow X events and our 'do it all in one' network.

 XC.
-Starting off at 'The Thing' the XC loop offers janky sections, pinches, flowy downhill with drops and bridges, flat twisty blasts and modest switchback climbing.
+Starting off at 'Yaway' and incorporating janky flow with segments like the 'The Thing' the XC loop offers all you could want (and more!) for your XC ride.
+Pinches, flowy downhill, drops, bridges, flat twisty blasts, small table top jumps, step ups and modest switchback climbing is all there.
 The 6km loop will keep you on your toes while providing a great hit out or cruisy ride (you chose!) in the beautiful Currambene State Forest.
+Starting at the Forest Rd Trailhead follow these segments in order for the full loop:

 Flow.
 Fast and full of fun features, the Red Belly and Constrictor trails are about as good as flow gets!
 You'll be frothing all the way to the bottom.
 As a handbuilt, off camber trail, Shingleback provides a more 'old school' flow experience.
 Ride all 3 for the overall flow thrill.